WDscholia/scholia/CONTRIBUTING.rst

    SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". }
    }

-3. Add a name (within your own fork of the file https://github.com/fnielsen/scholia/tree/master/scholia[…]) e.g. authorAwardsSparql
+3. Add a name e.g. authorAwardsSparql to the query and the whole thing to your version/fork of the file https://github.com/fnielsen/scholia/tree/master/scholia[…]

 .. code:: python